dhar-un-raj/PRODIGY_CS_2/README.md

 This Python script provides a simple method to encrypt and decrypt images using basic pixel manipulation techniques.
 It swaps the red and blue channels of each pixel for encryption and reverses the process for decryption.

 ## **Features**
-- Encryption: Swaps red and blue channels of each pixel.

-- Decryption: Reverses the red and blue channel swap.

-- Simple: Uses basic pixel manipulation for encryption and decryption.
+- Encryption: The image pixels are modified to create a "weird" visual effect.

+- Decryption: The original image is restored by reversing the transformations applied during encryption

 ## **Requirements**
 - Python 3.x